-The company says they try to collect the minimum amount of User Personal Information (Personally Identifiable Information or PII) they can.
+The company says it tries to collect the minimum amount of User Personal Information (Personally Identifiable Information or PII) it can.
 This includes your email address and your phone number (if you choose to provide it).
-They are clear that they do not know your master password and cannot decrypt the data you store in Dashlane.
+However, it’s clear that it doesn’t know your master password and can’t decrypt the data you store in Dashlane.

-However, there are cases where they will record more PII than this.
+However, there are cases where it will record more PII than this.
 If you sign up for a paid plan, Dashlane stores the expiration date of your credit card as well as the last four digits of that card.
-They also state that,
+It also states that:

-Depending on the provider, we may able to access the name, address and phone number associated with a payment method on the payment provider service, but complete credit card information is available only to our payment processors.
+“We may be able to access the name, address, and phone number associated with a payment method on a payment processor’s service, but this information is only stored by the processor.”

 I’m not sure why a payment provider would pass this data to Dashlane.
-I’m also not thrilled that Dashlane doesn’t say anything about what they do with such data if it is accessible.
+I’m also not thrilled that Dashlane doesn’t say anything about what it does with such data if it is accessible.

-Add in the data about your connection that they automatically gather, operating system name and version, device identifier, browser type, browser language, and IP address, and they will be able to create a pretty detailed profile for you.
+Add in the data about your connection that the company automatically gathers, operating system name and version, device identifier, browser type, browser language, and IP address, and it will be able to create a pretty detailed profile for you.

-Dashlane has a patented security architecture and states that “all our products are audited regularly and by different security auditors.”
+Dashlane has a patented security architecture and states that “our products are audited regularly and by different security auditors.”
 However, I could not find any published audit results.
 The closest I came was a 2016 paper by a group of students at MIT, who found no major vulnerabilities.

 Dashlane will work on all major operating systems and web browsers.

-They have clients for the newer versions of iOS (12.2 and above) and Android (6 and above).
+It has clients for the newer versions of iOS (15 and above) and Android (8 and above).

-Dashlane also offers a web app that runs with all the major browsers, except Chrome.
+Dashlane also offers a web app that runs with all the major browsers.